-MA - Theatre and Dance
+MA - Theatre and Dance, Teaching Artistry (Online)

-- Research methods
+- Research Methods

-- Professional practice
+- Professional Artistic Practice

 - Theatre and Dance-MA-on-line (for the fully online program)

-Step two: Provide Supplemental Materials
+Step two: Provide (Support) Additional Materials

 When you apply for Graduate Admission through the WSU Graduate School, you will be asked to provide the following supplemental materials.